The Jungle Book (1967 film): Early development

+Rewriting

-Disney then assigned Larry Clemmons as his new writer and one of the four-story men for the film, giving Clemmons a copy of Kipling's book, and telling him: "The first thing I want you to do is not to read it".
+After Peet's departure, Disney assigned Larry Clemmons as his new writer and one of the four-story men for the film, giving Clemmons a copy of Kipling's book, and telling him: "The first thing I want you to do is not to read it".
 Clemmons still looked at the novel and thought it was too disjointed and without continuity, needing adaptations to fit a film script.
 Clemmons wanted to start in medias res, with some flashbacks afterward, but then Disney said to focus on doing the storyline more straight: "Let's do the meat of the picture.
 Let's establish the characters.
 Let's have fun with it".

 Although most of Peet's work was discarded, the personalities of the characters remained in the final film.
 This was because Disney felt that the story should be kept simple, and the characters should drive the story.
 Disney took an active role in the story meetings, acting out each role and helping to explore the emotions of the characters, helping create gags, and developing emotional sequences.
+The Sherman Brothers re-imagined Peet's darker and more sinister version of King Louie as a more comedic character based around jazz and swing music.
+As Richard M. Sherman recalled: "...our discussion at the time [was], 'He's an ape, what does an ape do?
+Swings in a tree.
+The jazz is swing music and a guy literally swings if he's an ape'".
 Clemmons also created the human girl with whom Mowgli falls in love, as the animators considered that falling in love would be the best excuse for Mowgli to leave the jungle.
 Clemmons would write a rough script with an outline for most sequences.
 The story artists then discussed how to fill the scenes, including the comedic gags to employ.
 The script also tried to incorporate how the voice actors molded their characters and interacted with each other.
 The Jungle Book also marked the last animated film to have Disney's personal touches, before his death on December 15, 1966.